ddnexus/pagy/docs/toolbox/paginators/calendar.md

 ==- Caveats

-!!!warning Empty calendar pages are visible but will contain no results.
+!!!warning Calendar pages with no records are visible and accessible.

 You may want to display a message when `@records.empty?`.
 !!!